signalfx/signalfx-dotnet-tracing/docs/advanced-config.md

 ### Exporting directly to Splunk Observabilty Cloud

+By default, all telemetry is
+sent to the local instance of [Splunk OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector).

 In order to export telemetry directly to Splunk Observability Cloud, configure the following settings: